 Fall & Winter Reminders

-From November 1 to April 1, no vehicles may park on City streets between the hours of 12 to 5 AM - or anytime snow accumulation equals or exceeds 2 inches until the street is cleared of snow.
+During this time, no vehicles may park on city streets between the hours of 12 to 5 AM - or anytime snow accumulation equals or exceeds 2 inches until the street is cleared of snow.

 The prolonged low temperatures and the increased depth of frost in the ground increases the likelihood of water pipes freezing.
 Frozen pipes are at risk of expanding and rupturing and causing an interruption of water service to your property.
 This situation is particularly true for slab-on-grade structures and split entry homes.